MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 In this exercise, you created a couple of placeholder containers in the storage account and populated one of the containers with a blob.

-### Exercise 3: Access containers by using the Microsoft Software Development Kit (SDK) for .NET
+### Exercise 3: Access containers by using the .NET SDK

 #### Task 1: Create .NET project